ga-wdi-exercises/project4/readme.md

 ### Presentations

-Presentations will be done in a science fair format on Friday, December 2nd.
+Presentations will be done in a science fair format on Friday, April 7th.
 Stay tuned for a schedule.

 ### Project Feedback + Evaluation

 Instructors will not be grading this project.
-We want you to use this final project as your magnum opus as you apply for jobs.
+We want you to use this final project as your centerpiece as you apply for jobs.